ArdanaLabs/dUSD/docs/reasoning/dusd-spec-onchain.md

 I'm not clear on what the buffer should do.
 It says admin can trigger an auction from the buffer, so it probably needs to support starting auctions.
+Post MVP this needs to support payment to DANA owners.
+The buffer may need to support protocol migration.
+Maybe the buffer just checks for an admin signature as allow migration is basically just letting admin control it anyway?

 ## Protocol parameter Address validator